 The more nineteenth century biologists learned about platypuses, the more confused they became.
 Researchers were baffled that the animal had a cloaca (a combined excretory and reproductive opening found in reptiles and birds) even though it was a mammal.
 So many anatomists wanted to add their two cents that their study became known as the “Platypus Industry.”
 It wasn’t until the 1830s that Westerners became aware that platypuses nurse their young, though they lack nipples.
 The babies lick the milk from specialized skin on the mother.

 Analysis of the body convinced anatomists that platypuses laid eggs, but many also assumed that since they nursed the young must be live born.
 Reports of egg laying by aborigines and early colonists were dismissed by the learned men of Europe, but to be fair their skepticism was fueled by many fake or misidentified eggs.
 Finally, in 1885, a Scottish Zoologist, William Caldwell, collected and described what were without any doubt platypus eggs.
 (His achievement was offset somewhat by the thousands of platypuses slaughtered in the process.)

 Along with echidnas, platypuses are the last of the monotremes, or egg-laying mammals.
 They are nocturnal, and they use their flexible bill filled with electrosensors to detect buried prey underneath the murky water.
 Males have a venomous spur in their hind legs that they use to fight other males.
-Females use their tails to maintain a perfect incubation temperature for the eggs in any weather.
-All of them are prolific eaters, eating more than half their body weight every day.
+Females use their bodies and their tails to maintain a perfect incubation temperature for the eggs in any weather.
+All of them are prolific eaters, eating at least a quarter of their body weight every day.
 Weirdness aside, platypuses are remarkable.